igorw/whitespace-php/README.md

 Ok, but does it support comments?
 Well sure as hell it does!
 Any character apart from newlines, tabs and spaces can be used to comment your program!

+## What is whitespace?

+[Whitespace](http://compsoc.dur.ac.uk/whitespace/) is a dependently spaced lanuage created by Edwin Brady and Chris Morris in 2003.

+## Example run

+Here is a basic example of a basic hello world program, running inside a whitespace interpreter (that is written in whitespace), running again in that same whitespace interpreter (that is still written in whitespace), running in this whitespace interpreter (that is written in PHP):

+    $ (cat examples/wsinterws.ws; cat examples/hworld.ws; echo -ne "\n\n\nquit\n\n\n") | hhvm bin/interpreter examples/wsinterws.ws
+    stty: standard input: Inappropriate ioctl for device whitespace interpreter written in whitespace
+    made by oliver burghard smarty21@gmx.net
+    in his free time for your and his joy good time and join me to get whitespace ready for business for any other information dial 1-900-whitespace
+    or get soon info at www.whitespace-wants-to-be-taken-serious.org
+    please enter the program and terminate via 3xenter,'quit',3xenter -- ws interpreter ws -------------------------------------------
+    whitespace interpreter written in whitespace
+    made by oliver burghard smarty21@gmx.net
+    in his free time for your and his joy good time and join me to get whitespace ready for business for any other information dial 1-900-whitespace
+    or get soon info at www.whitespace-wants-to-be-taken-serious.org
+    please enter the program and terminate via 3xenter,'quit',3xenter -- ws interpreter ws -------------------------------------------
+    Hello, world of spaces!

+Please note that running this particular example can take a while.

 ## See also

 * [Whitespace](http://compsoc.dur.ac.uk/whitespace/index.php)